Philadelphia's city payroll system's errors can leave some with hefty bills

 Around the end of 2020, City Councilmember Isaiah Thomas received an unexpected bill due to the city: $17,452.

-The city’s 2-year-old OnePhilly payroll system was to blame, which failed to deduct pension payments from his paychecks throughout the year, the freshman councilmember says.
+The city’s 2-year-old OnePhilly payroll system was to blame, failing to deduct pension payments from his paychecks throughout the year, the freshman councilmember says.

 Thomas said he was “outraged” when he learned of OnePhilly’s deduction error.
 But then Thomas discovered he wasn’t alone.